PaddlePaddle/PaddleDetection/deploy/pphuman/docs/mot_en.md

 1. Get the pedestrian detection box of the image/ video input through object detection and multi-object tracking.
 The adopted model is PP-YOLOE, and for details, please refer to [PP-YOLOE](../../../configs/ppyoloe).

-2. The multi-object tracking model solution is based on [ByteTrack](https://arxiv.org/pdf/2110.06864.pdf), and replace the original YOLOX with P-YOLOE as the detector，and BYTETracker as the tracker.
+2. The multi-object tracking model solution is based on [ByteTrack](https://arxiv.org/pdf/2110.06864.pdf), and replace the original YOLOX with P-YOLOE as the detector，and BYTETracker as the tracker, please refer to [ByteTrack](../../../configs/mot/bytetrack).

 ## Reference
 ```